Tag: Ruminating Mum

 I really should be sleeping, not sitting up writing this.
 I just needed to write for a minute.
 I needed to focus on the beauty of my little girl today.
 Her beautiful soul.

 The little gem also illustrated a book today.
 It was all her idea.
 I helped her with some spelling, and her dad and I both helped her to sellotape it together when it started to fall apart.
-The book contained pages of Paw Patrol pups that she had drawn and their names.
+The book contained pages of Paw Patrol pups that she had drawn, along with their names.

 I need to strive to be better.
+I have to do better.
 I will do better.
-I have to do better.

 Reflections

-At the time of writing this post, I needed an outlet for my shame and guilt about how I have been responding, lately, but sometimes it’s difficult to share how we feel with people we know.
-Or to even know where to begin to make things better.
+At the time of writing this post, I needed an outlet for my shame and guilt about how I had been responding lately.
+Sometimes it’s difficult to share how we feel with people we know, or even where to begin to make things better.

-So I think at times like this we have to think about it from somebody else’s perspective.
+So I think that at times like this, we have to look at it from somebody else’s perspective.
 What would your best friend say if you talked to them about this?
 What would your therapist say?

 I know a good friend of mine would tell me to give myself a break.
 To take in some perspective.
-I’m a single mum to two children age 4 years and 2 years.
-I have a lot going on, it’s understandable that I am stressed, overwhelmed and tired.
+I’m a single mum to two children, aged 4 and 2.
+I have a lot going on.
+It’s understandable that I am stressed, overwhelmed and tired.

 Authors Note

 I don’t really know the exact intentions of this post.
-I suppose I hope that someone out there, maybe feeling a similar feeling that they’re not doing things right, will take something from this.
+I suppose I hope that someone out there, maybe experiencing something similar to what I was going through—feeling like they’re getting it wrong—will take something from it.

 • The Little Wins